qvacua/vimr/README.md

 We use [CocoaPods](http://cocoapods.org) to include other open source libraries, eg [OCHamcrest](https://github.com/hamcrest/OCHamcrest) and [TBCacao](https://github.com/qvacua/tbcacao).
 Thus, install CocoaPods and do the following in the project root

 ```
-$ sudo gem install cocoapods    # only if you haven't yet installed CocoaPods
+$ sudo gem install cocoapods; pod setup    # only if you haven't yet installed CocoaPods
 $ pod install
 ```